John Bascom: Life

-He was born on May 1, 1827 in Genoa, New York, and was a graduate of Williams College with the class of 1849.
+He was born on May 1, 1827, in Genoa, New York, and was a graduate of Williams College with the class of 1849.
 He graduated from the Andover Theological Seminary in 1855.
 Aside from the degrees he received in those places, he held many other scholarly and honorary degrees.
 He was professor of rhetoric at Williams College from 1855 to 1874, and was president of the University of Wisconsin from 1874 to 1887.
 He retired in 1903 and died in Williamstown, Massachusetts, on October 2, 1911.

+Authoring between 30 and 40 books over his lifetime, Bascom later claimed that their writing cost him more than they earned in sales revenue.
+However, his biography expressed pride at their impact on others.

-He was the author of some thirty or forty books.
-He said in his biography the books cost him more money than he ever received from their publication.
-But he also included that he was glad to have written them and is only sorry that he could not have been of more service to his fellow men.
-He greatly influenced Senator Robert M. La Follette, Sr. during the latter's time at the University of Wisconsin.
+He influenced future Progressive Governor of Wisconsin and U.S. Senator Robert M. La Follette Sr. during the latter's studies in his youth at the University of Wisconsin.